Jobs

 Job Context

-The job handler receives a context object (ctx
+The job handler receives a context object (ctx) containing execution information:

 Job Return Values